-Communication dilemmas ID'd within Alzheimer's careNovember 13th, 2012 in Alzheimer's disease & dementia /
+Communication dilemmas ID'd within Alzheimer's careNovember 13, 2012 in Medicine & Health / Alzheimer's disease & dementia

 (HealthDay)—For nurses and care assistants, specific communication dilemmas surround the provision of social support to families of patients with Alzheimer's disease, according to a study published online Nov.
 12 in the Journal of Applied Communication Research.